 Patients can be immunosuppressed for a variety of reasons including genetic immunodeficiencies, malignancies, and immunosuppressive medications used to manage a variety of medical conditions including transplants and rheumatologic conditions.
 Data from a heart transplant cohort in China (87 patients) and a liver transplant cohort in Italy (200 patients) showed no increased risk of infection in these populations (Ren et al, J Heart Lung Transpl 2020; D’Antiga et al, Liver Transpl 2020).
 A small study in France concluded that the type of immunosuppression may matter, with those who have hematologic malignancies being at highest risk for severe infection, although this trend did not reach statistical significance (Razanamahery, J Infection 2020).
 Larger scale studies are needed to determine if this theoretical risk represents a true risk in order to better guide clinical management decisions for patients on immunosuppressive medications.

-Interestingly, a recent genomewide association study showed that blood type A was a risk factor for more severe infection and blood type O was a protective factor.
+Interestingly, a genomewide association study (GWAS) showed that blood type A was a risk factor for more severe infection and blood type O was a protective factor.
 While this is an exciting and interesting finding, it is important to remember that correlation does not equal causation and that the nature of the relationship is poorly understood at this time (Ellinghaus, NEJM 2020).
 Another recent GWAS showed associations between multiple genes involved in immune signaling and development of critical illness in COVID-19 patients (Pairo-Castineira, Nature 2020).
 These genes included antiviral restriction activators, tyrosine kinase 2, DPP9 (involved in pulmonary fibrosis), and the interferon receptor gene 2 (IFNAR2), and also included CCR2, which is associated with monocyte infiltration into the lung, pointing to the importance of the lung immune response in COVID clinical outcomes.

 Risk factors for developing the neurologic complication of encephalopathy are being older, having severe COVID-19 disease, and having a prior history of any neurological disorder or chronic kidney disease (Liotta et al, ACTN 2020).